 Avalokiteshvara Bodhisattva has great powers and can help all sentient beings.
-His skilful means are limitless and he can appear in any form in all the six realms of existence to relieve the suffering of the sentient beings who live there.
-He vowed to rescue those who call on him when they are in suffering, for example, when caught in a fire, shipwrecked or facing an attack.
+His skillful means are limitless and he can appear in any form in all the six realms of existence to relieve the suffering of the sentient beings who live there.
+He vowed to rescue those who call on him when they are in suffering, for example, when caught in a fire, shipwrecked, or facing an attack.

-In the Lotus Sutra, Shakyamuni Buddha said that if a suffering being hears the name of Avalokiteshvara Bodhisattva and earnestly calls out to the bodhisattva; Avalokiteshvara will hear the call and relieve that being from his suffering.
+In the Lotus Sutra, Shakyamuni Buddha said that if a suffering being, hears the name of Avalokiteshvara Bodhisattva and earnestly calls out to the bodhisattva; Avalokiteshvara will hear the call and relieve that being from his suffering.